wcfrobert/wcfrobert.github.io/_posts/2025-06-20-punching-shear.md

-## Part 2 - Not So Gentle Subtleties
+## Part 2 - The Subtleties

 > "The devil lurks in the details"

 ### 2.1 Biaxial Unbalanced Moment

-The astute reader may have noticed something peculiar about the formulations above.
+The astute reader may have noticed something peculiar about the formulations in Part 1.
 Why are we idealizing two-way slabs as two-dimensional frames?
 Two-way slabs are three-dimensional structures!
 What if there are unbalanced moment about both orthogonal directions?

 ACI 318 code is vague about bi-axial moment for historical reasons.
 Before industry-wide adoption of FEM software, two-way slabs were designed using either the Direct Design Method (DDM), or Equivalent Frame Method (EFM), both of which required partitioning a three-dimensional slab system into series of two-dimensional frames.
 Slabs were designed one direction at a time in isolation, tediously along every gridline.
 With modern FEM software, it became trivial to find unbalanced moment about both axes, hence why it may seem strange to modern engineers why anyone would consider only "half" of the applied moment.

 There's [ongoing debate](https://www.eng-tips.com/threads/punching-shear-aci-calculation-method.392228/) on whether unbalanced moment should be considered one axis at a time, or both at the same time.
 A common line of argument is that calculating stress due to bi-axial moment will result in a maximum stress at a point, whereas all the experimental tests and thus code-based equations are based on the average stress across an entire face.
 According to the ACI committee 421 report in 1999 (ACI 421.1R-99), an overstress of 15% is assumed to be acceptable as stress is expected to distribute away from the highly stressed corners of the critical perimeter.
 However, this statement no longer exists in the latest version of the report (ACI 421.1R-20).
 I don't think there is consensus yet.
 I'll leave the engineering judgement to the reader.
-I would personally be as conservative as possible when it comes to punching shear so I can sleep at night.
+I would personally be as conservative as possible when it comes to punching shear.

 Here's the equation if we were to consider unbalanced moment about both axes.